anjuliz3/Cancer-Classification/README.md

   - concave points (number of concave portions of the contour)
   - symmetry
   - fractal dimension ("coastline approximation" - 1)

-Datasets are linearly separable using all 30 input features Number of Instances: 569
+Datasets are linearly separable using all 30 input features.

+Number of Instances: 569
 Class Distribution: 212 Malignant, 357 Benign
 Target class: